kavin-jindal/Amelia-Windows/README.md

-# Amelia-Bot (Early Access)
+# Amelia-Bot 1.1.0
 A desktop chatbot made in Python.

-**This is not the complete version of the chatbot, but just a beta version.**
+# Update 1.1.0

+> Play a mini minecraft game

+> In Built Address book

+> Play a snake game

+> Take screenshots

+> Log your chats with the bot in a text file

+> Chat with an AI Powered Voice Chatbot with just a click

+> Make the bot solve tough arithmetic operations

+> Translation (Not functionnal, under development)

+> Write **help** to know the custom commands

 # Features

+> Play a mini minecraft game

+> In Built Address book

+> Play a snake game

+> Take screenshots

+> Log your chats with the bot in a text file

-> Chat with an AI Powered Chatbot with just a click
+> Chat with an AI Powered Voice Chatbot with just a click

 > Make the bot solve tough arithmetic operations

 > Translation (Not functionnal, under development)

+> Write **help** to know the custom commands

 # Snapshots
 > Menu